Cedars-Sinai Medical Center: Art collection

 First developed by philanthropists Frederick and Marcia Weisman, Cedars-Sinai's modern and contemporary art collection dates to 1976 and includes more than 4,000 original paintings, sculptures, new media installations and limited-edition prints by the likes of Andy Warhol, Robert Rauschenberg, Richard Diebenkorn, Sam Francis, Claes Oldenburg, Willem de Kooning, Raymond Pettibon and Pablo Picasso.
-Ninety to 95 percent of the collection is on display at any given time.
-Nine large-scale works are located in courtyards, parking lots and public walkways throughout the approximately 30-acre campus.
-The collection consists entirely of gifts from donors, other institutions and occasionally the artists themselves.
+At any given time, 90 to 95 percent of the collection is on display.
+Nine large-scale works are located in courtyards, parking lots, and public walkways throughout the approximately 30-acre campus.
+The collection consists entirely of gifts from donors, other institutions, and occasionally the artists themselves.

 There is a statue of Moses in the parking lot.
-However the two tablets of the covenant that, according to the story, Moses received at Mount Sinai, are blank on the statue.
-This led many people to ask, "why is Moses in the parking lot?"
-In response, the director of community engagement, Jonathan Schreiber, has given a brief lecture explaining the history of the statues role in the hospital merger.
+However, the two tablets of the covenant that, according to the story, Moses received at Mount Sinai, are blank on the statue.
+This led many people to ask, "Why is Moses in the parking lot?"
+In response, the director of community engagement, Jonathan Schreiber, has given a brief lecture explaining the history of the statue's role in the hospital merger.

-Other

-Film Producer Edward L. Montoro was hospitalized with an illness in May, 1984 shortly before his mysterious disappearance.

-Actor Josh Hartnett was taken to the hospital via ambulance after suffering from gastrointestinal issues in April, 2009.
-He was discharged after five days.

-Rapper Kanye West was sent here after a near-fatal car crash in 2002.
-It is the inspiration for his song Through the Wire.

-Actor/Musician Daniel Newman was involved a near-fatal hit and run incident in 2009.

-Singer Travis Barker of Blink-182 was hospitalized in late June, 2022 due to pancreatic issues.

-Comedian, actor, singer, game show host, announcer, spokesman, Ed McMahon had surgery on his broken back as well as neck surgery.

-Rapper Biggie Smalls, also known as The Notorious B.I.G., was pronounced dead at Cedars-Sinai Medical Center on March 9, 1997, after being fatally shot in a drive-by shooting.